-David was born in Inverness in 1986 and was raised in West Lothian.
-After obtaining his MChem degree from the University of Edinburgh (2003 - 08), which included research at AstraZeneca in Macclesfield and in the group of the late Professor Hamish McNab, David moved to the University of Strathclyde for his PhD.
+David was born in Inverness (1986) and raised in West Lothian.
+After obtaining his MChem degree from the University of Edinburgh (2003 - 08), which included a year at AstraZeneca (Macclesfield) and a research project in the group of the late Professor Hamish McNab, David moved to the University of Strathclyde for his PhD.
 There, he studied reaction mechanisms and structure/reactivity relationships in alkene ring-closing metathesis reactions, under the supervision of Professor Jonathan M. Percy (2008 - 12).
-He then carried out postdoctoral research with Professor Steven P. Nolan FRSE at the University of St Andrews, working with various late transition metal complexes for a number of applications (2012 - 14).
+He then worked with Professor Steven P. Nolan FRSE at the University of St Andrews, studying various late transition metal complexes for a number of applications.
 In May 2014, David was appointed to a Chancellor's Fellowship at the University of Strathclyde, and in December 2018 he was promoted to Senior Lecturer.

-Dr Daria Timofeeva joined us from LMU in Munich, Germany, where she completed her PhD in physical organic chemistry under the supervision of Professor Herbert Mayr and Dr Armin Ofial.
+Dr Daria Timofeeva completed her PhD in physical organic chemistry under the supervision of Professor Herbert Mayr and Dr Armin Ofial at LMU Munich.
 She is working on a collaborative research project in C-H activation with Professor Billy Kerr, funded by the Leverhulme Trust, which aims to develop an understanding of C-H activation selectivity using hydrogen isotope exchange as a model reaction.

-Elliot Johnson Humphrey joined us in October 2018 to start his PhD, funded by a Strathclyde Research Excellence Award.
+Elliot Johnson Humphrey joined the group in October 2018 to start his PhD, funded by a University of Strathclyde Research Excellence Award.
 He graduated from the University of East Anglia in 2018 with an MChem in Chemistry, which included research in the group of Professor Manfred Bochmann.
 His graduate research project is on the synthesis, characterisation, and reactivity of new low-valent nickel complexes relevant to catalysis.

-Hayley Russell will join us in January 2021 to start a PhD in collaboration with Dr David Palmer and Dr Marc Reid, and jointly supervised by Dr Andrew Dominey (GSK).
-The project, funded by GSK and the EPSRC, will merge reaction understanding and machine learning techniques.
+Hayley Russell joined us in January 2021 to start a PhD in collaboration with Dr David Palmer and Dr Marc Reid, and jointly supervised by Dr Andrew Dominey (GSK).
+The project, funded by GSK and the EPSRC, merges reaction understanding and machine learning techniques.
 Hayley obtained her MChem in Chemistry with Industrial Experience from the University of Edinburgh in 2019, and was a publishing editor at Dalton Transactions, CrystEngComm, and New Journal of Chemistry from 2019 to 2020.

 Alasdair Cooper graduated from the University of Strathclyde in 2016 with an MChem in Chemistry.
 His degree included research with Dr Craig Jamison.
 His PhD was on nickel catalysis, was funded by Syngenta and the EPSRC and jointly supervised by Dr Paul Burton, and began in October 2016.
 He now works as a musician, having completed an album (as Celestial Fury) and contributed to a number of collaborative records with other artists.